slaclab/surf/axi/simlink/HOWTO.md

 > make vcs
 ```

+### Annoyance
+> The `make vcs` command will open up every single DCP in SURF and spend a bunch of time
+> generating simulation code for them regardless of whether you instantiate them in your design.
+> **We should fix this.**

-When this is done it will give you instructions on how to procede:
+When `make vcs` is done it will give you instructions on how to procede: